Real Estate & Property/Land Due Diligence

 Breach of contract occurs when one party deviates from a written agreement.
 In Sales and Purchase agreements involving real estate, disputes may arise in relation to building specifications, payments, specific time periods, non-performance, or any other conditions or details outlined and agreed upon in the contract.

 Disagreements between the lessor and the lessee commonly arise in short-term leases without a lease agreement in place.
 It is always preferable to have a lease agreement in place.
 In Thailand, lease agreements for three years or more have to be registered at the land department in order to be considered valid and enforceable.
-The maximum permissible lease term in Thailand is 30 years with no option to renew, although lessor may consider it.
+The maximum permissible lease term in Thailand is 30 years with an option to renew, although lessor may reconsider it in certain cases.

 7. Trespassing